Picking your Perfect Poppins

 Nanny Finder Sites:

-While childcare finder websites and apps (examples: Care, Sittercity, etc.) are all different, the majority allows you to create a family profile and post a job listing, which gives the details of your position requirements.
-In order to create this profile, you need to sit down and decide exactly what it is you want and need for your family and children.
-Importantly, you will also want to decide the level of compensation you are financially willing to offer.
-When you have come to a decision, you then post a job listing.
-You can often expand on this process and do a full family biography, giving the nanny an overview of your home environment and the family they would be working for.
-After this step, you can search through the profiles of potential nanny candidates either by scrolling through the many messages from interested applicants or by viewing suggested candidates from the site.
-Nannies on the site are also required to fill out a profile.
-This profile details the candidate’s job history, experiences, any special skills or qualifications they hold related to child care, their resume and sometimes reviews or references.
-Once you have found a few candidates that meet your requirements you are then free to reach out, via message (or their contact information if they have provided it to you), to set up a trial day or interview.
-From there you must follow-up on their references.
-The sites allow the nannies references to post a letter of recommendation or reference to their profile pages, but it is always advised to check the legitimacy by reaching out to them personally.
-The online services run a fairly basic background check on the nannies for your viewing, but often the sites will offer a more thorough or in-depth background screening at either the nanny’s or your expense.
-When you have selected your nanny and both wish to proceed, and salary has been agreed upon, you’re in the home stretch.
+While childcare finder websites and apps (examples: Care, Sittercity, etc.) differ, most allow you to create a family profile and post a job listing.
+To create this profile, you need to sit down and decide what you want and need for your family and children.
+Importantly, you will want to decide the level of compensation you are willing to offer.
+You can often expand on this process and draft a family biography, giving the nanny an overview of your home environment and the family they would be working for.
+After this step, you can search the profiles of potential nanny candidates by scrolling through the many messages from interested applicants or viewing suggested candidates from the site.
+Candidates on the site are also required to create a profile, but it is important to note this information has not been verified and has been written by the candidate.
+Candidate profiles will vary with details providing information such as job history, experiences, any special skills or qualifications they hold related to child care, and sometimes reviews or references.
+Once you have found a few candidates that meet your requirements, you can reach out via message (or their contact information if they have provided it) to set up a trial day or interview.
+From there, you must follow up on their references.
+The site may allow the nanny to post a letter of recommendation or reference, but it is always advised to check the legitimacy by personally contacting the reference.
+The online services run a fairly basic background check on the nannies for your viewing, or they may not.
+When you have selected your nanny, and they have accepted an offer, you’re in the home stretch.
 However, there is still work to be done.
-You must create some sort of work agreement to secure your nanny and protect you both; this will also help you gain clear expectations of duties and daily routine.
-You need to start thinking about things like state labor laws, unemployment, and overtime.
+You must create a work agreement to secure your nanny and protect you both; this will also help you gain clear expectations of duties and daily routine.
+You must start thinking about state labor laws, unemployment, and overtime.
 If you pay your nanny over a certain amount a year, you’re also responsible for paying employment taxes.
-The work agreement should also include details of compensation, not just salary but what benefits, sick pay, vacation pay and insurance you are going to offer.
-The length of time you are both willing to commit to the position and termination/resignation guidelines should also be included.
-These agreements are not a guarantee, but if a nanny is willing to sit down with you and create an agreement, it will give you an idea of their reliability and loyalty to you.
+The work agreement should also include details of compensation, benefits, sick pay, vacation pay, insurance you will offer, and termination/resignation guidelines.
+These agreements are not a guarantee, but if a nanny is willing to sit down with you and create an agreement, it will give you an idea of their reliability, loyalty, and professionalism.
 As long as everything works out well with your nanny, your life will become much easier.
 The only road bump you may hit is if your nanny is sick or unable to work, as you may have to return to the online hunt of finding a replacement while your nanny is unavailable.

 Nanny Agencies:

-A nanny agency provides the services of finding you a nanny, but with many different tools.
-Usually, someone from the nanny agency will come to your home to meet your family to ask detailed questions so they have a clear idea of what you need.
+A nanny agency provides the services of finding you a nanny but with many different tools.
+Usually, someone from the nanny agency will meet your family to ask detailed questions so they have a clear idea of what you need.
 Once the agency paperwork has been signed, the agency will begin sending you potential nanny profiles to view.
 The nannies they send will have met the standards of the agency.
-Each agency is different but most require a minimum of 2 years’ experience within the nanny or childcare field, current Infant, Child, Adult CPR, and First Aid certifications, 3 child related references, an in-depth background check through a professional screening service, DMV records to ensure a clean driving record, and proof of auto insurance.
-In addition, they will have personally met with and interviewed the nannies themselves.
+Each agency is different, but most require a minimum of 2 years experience within the nanny or childcare field, current Infant and Child CPR, and First Aid certifications, 3 child-related references, an in-depth background check through a professional screening service, DMV records to ensure a clean driving record, and proof of auto insurance.
+In addition, they will have met with and interviewed the nannies.
 A high-quality agency will send viable candidates that meet your needs.
-You are free to personally interview the nannies, conduct trial days and then select your nanny; some agencies even facilitate these procedures.
-Once you have selected your nanny, the agency will advise and assist you with the job offer, including hourly rate, taxes, benefits, length of agreement, etc. When a job is accepted by a nanny, the agency may construct employment agreements between you and the nanny including everything that should be stated between a nanny and their family.
-The agency will advise on how best to pay your nanny, whether it be directly or through home employment payroll companies.
+You can interview, conduct trial days, and select your nanny; some agencies even facilitate these procedures.
+Once you have selected your nanny, the agency will advise and assist you with the job offer, including hourly rate, taxes, benefits, length of agreement, etc. When a nanny accepts a job, the agency may draft employment guidelines that include details about the position to avoid confusion.
+The agency will advise how best to pay your nanny directly or through home employment payroll companies.
 Some agencies will even offer advice come tax time.
 If there comes a time your nanny is sick or unable to work, the agency can usually find a temporary nanny or sitter to fill in.

-While we at Windsor House Nannies might admittedly be biased, we think nanny agencies can offer many benefits to a family searching for child care help.
+While we at Windsor House Nannies might be biased, we think nanny agencies can offer many benefits to a family searching for childcare help.
 However, we will let you make the decision yourself.
 If you ever find that you could use the service of a nanny agency, we would love to hear how we could best assist you.

 Car Seat Safety – Nanny Guidelines

 As a nanny for many years, the safety of my charges has always been paramount.
 This safety was always heavily concentrated for me when transporting children.
-After transporting children for all of those years, fitting car seats and buckling children into a car became second nature.
+After transporting children for all those years, fitting car seats and buckling children into a car became second nature.
 When you do something enough times, you find yourself in a routine, assuming that the knowledge you have and the way you do things is the correct way.
-However, while it may indeed have been the correct way five or six years ago, safety standards and guidelines are ever-changing.
-This is a fact that you may not realize when trapped in a routine that has worked well for years.
+However, while it may have been the correct way five or six years ago, safety standards and guidelines are ever-changing.
+You may not realize this when trapped in a routine that has worked well for years.

-We encourage all Windsor House Nannies to challenge themselves by regularly taking new trainings, classes/workshops, and certifications that correlate to all aspects of child and infant care.
+We encourage all Windsor House Nannies to challenge themselves by regularly taking new classes/workshops and certifications correlating to child care.
 We practice what we preach, and it was at a recent training that my eyes were opened to the ever-changing car safety standards and the importance of the “right” car seat for each child.
-I felt it would be useful to share what I learned at this training.
+I felt sharing what I learned at this training would be useful.

 Car crashes remain one of the leading causes of death and injury to children in the USA.
-Many of these deaths could have been avoided if a child were riding in the correct car seat and restrained appropriately based on their weight and height.
-Often, what is deemed the minimum legal requirements or a standard for a state with regards to a car seat is not accurate.
+Many of these deaths could have been avoided if a child were riding in the correct car seat and restrained appropriately based on weight and height.
+Often, the minimum legal requirements or standard for a state concerning a car seat is not accurate.
 Determining the appropriate car seat for your child should always be a function of their weight, not their age, as some States recommend.
-Children of the same age may be very different in stature and therefore a restraint and seat that would keep a larger 5-year-old safe and protected may cause injury or harm to a smaller 5-year-old.
-Also, using additional covers for spill protection, fashion, etc. that did not come standard with the original manufactured product might interfere with the effectiveness of the car seat.
+Children of the same age may be very different in stature, and therefore, a restraint and seat that would keep a larger 5-year-old safe and protected may cause injury or harm to a smaller 5-year-old.
+Also, using additional covers for spill protection, fashion, etc., that did not come standard with the original manufactured product might interfere with the car seat's effectiveness.

 As a nanny, your #1 job is the safety of your charge.
-As a placement nanny, you will no doubt be responsible for the transportation of a child or children.
-Therefore, you should be fully aware of the standards recommended by the experts at the National Highway Traffic Safety Administration.
-Obviously you are bound to an extent by what your family already has in place and their budget.
+As a placement nanny, you will no doubt be responsible for transporting a child.
+Therefore, you should be fully aware of the standards the National Highway Traffic Safety Administration experts recommended.
+You are bound to an extent by what your family already has in place and their budget.
 However, if the car seat is being put in your car, you have a much greater say.
-If you feel a child could be harmed or is in the wrong car seat for their stature, it is your duty to share the resources at your disposal (such as www.thecarseatlady.com) to show the family their child could be in danger.
-There are several companies here in Austin that will come to you or your family’s home to do car seat consultations, offering advice and assistance.
-You should be completely familiar with the correct placement of restraints on a child’s body given their size and stature, as well as how tight they should be.
+If you feel a child could be harmed or is in the wrong car seat for their stature, it is your duty to share the resources at your disposal (such as https://thecarseatlady.com/) to show the family their child could be in danger.
+Several companies will do car seat consultations, offering advice and assistance.
+You should be completely familiar with the correct placement of restraints on a child’s body, given their size and stature and how tight they should be.
 Restraints in the incorrect places can cause serious injury or organ damage in an accident.
 Other key considerations range from things as obvious as proper seat anchoring to the suitability of thick clothing.
-Rear-facing seats and chest straps are recommended as the safest modes for all children, as long as they can comfortably sit in that position.
+Rear-facing seats and chest straps are recommended as the safest modes for all children as long as they can comfortably sit in that position.

-In addition, obtaining a “Children’s Personal Emergency Kit” for each child in your care is recommended and should be updated several times a year based on their age.
-This card is designed to keep your charge’s safety and health information current & available at a moment’s notice.
-This card should be attached to each child’s car seat with additional copies visible from the front of the car as well as one in your wallet, diaper or nanny bag.
-This tag should have the following information for each child: Name, Photograph, Birthdate, Allergies, Medical Conditions, Parent 1 & their contact number, Parent 2 & contact number, Nanny Contact Number, Family Dr. or Pediatrician and Preferred Hospital.
-Another useful document is a card stating that the children are currently in your (the nanny’s) care so first responders are aware.
-These cards can be purchased at www.mysafekid.biz.
-Alternatively, you can create your own using all relevant information.
+In addition, obtaining an “emergency contact tag” for each child in your care is recommended and should be updated several times a year based on age.
+This tag is designed to keep your charge’s safety and health information current & available at a moment’s notice.
+This card should be attached to each child’s car seat with additional copies visible from the front of the car and one in your wallet, diaper, or nanny bag.
+This tag should have the following information for each child: name, photograph, birthdate, allergies, medical conditions, parent 1 & their contact number, parent 2 & contact number, nanny contact number, family Dr. or pediatrician, and preferred hospital.
+Another helpful document is a card stating that the children are in your (the nanny’s) care so first responders are aware.